Awful/Awful.app/contributing.md

 Please post in [the development thread][awful-dev-thread], or heck even in [the main thread][awful-thread].
 We really don't mind duplicate requests!
 It helps us prioritize.

+## I got a new square thread tag for ya

+Awesome!
+Thread tags aren't exclusive to the iOS app so [they're in a separate repo](https://github.com/Awful/thread-tags#readme).

 ## Someone mentioned a bug in [the thread](awful-thread)

 Please check [the Issues list on GitHub](github-issues) to see if it's been reported.
 Search around a little bit.